SimeonHristov99/FP_CS_24-25/Week_02 - Recursion (part 2)/README.md

 **Description:**

-A cubic prime number is a prime number that is the difference between two subsequent natural numbers.
+A cubic prime number is a prime number that is the difference between the cubes of two subsequent natural numbers.
 For example, $61$ is such a number because $61 = 5^3 - 4^3$.
 Define a procedure that returns the $n^{th}$ cubic prime number.

 **Acceptance criteria:**